Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 -   **Node roles groups**

-    The node role groups is a list of groups based on a node’s designated role.
-Each node’s role is specified in the HSM database.
+    The node role groups is a list of groups based on a node's designated role.
+Each node's role is specified in the HSM database.
 For example, to target all of the nodes with a "Compute" role, "Compute" would need to be specified in the `"node_role_groups"` value.

     For example: